AlayeParody/AlayeParody/README.md

-- 👋 Hi, I’m @AlayeParody
+- 👋 Hi, I’m Josi Spark
-- 👀 I’m interested in crypto currency
+- 👀 I’m interested in crypto currency and blockchain
-- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on mutual projects
-- 📫 How to reach me (chigozieci@gmail.com)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 AlayeParody/AlayeParody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.